 • Log in to Sapphire and click the Profile button, located on the ribbon

 • Click on the Peer Reviewer Information section

 • Complete all mandatory fields, including three Peer Review Areas.

 NHMRC is now considering peer reviewer requirements for the 2021 grant rounds opening early next year.
 Please ensure you have completed your Peer Review Areas and Fields of Research within your Sapphire profile.
 This will assist NHMRC to identify available researchers when formulating panels in the lead up to peer review.

 Self-Nominations for NHMRC 2021

-If you are aware of any researchers interested in participating as panel members please direct them to the NHMRC website.
+Self-Nomination are now closed.
+If you are interested in participating as panel member please email the Research Help Centre.